 Many lawyers charge you no attorney’s fees upfront and only collect their fee once you receive compensation.
 This is called a contingency fee.
 This may save you the worry of figuring out how to afford a lawyer.
 If your lawyer cannot get you any compensation, you do not have to pay them any attorney fee.

 If you are still on the fence about whether it is worth getting a lawyer for a car wreck, call Farmer & Morris Law, PLLC, at (828) 286-3866.
-We can tell you more about our services and evaluate your case for free.
+Our motorcycle accident lawyer can tell you more about our services and evaluate your case for free.